Chase Sapphire Reserve (CSR) Card Benefits

 the ability to bring my travel partner with me, for free (plus more)

-When in airports—during airport lounge operating hours—this membership provides a free place to relax, drink free beverages, and fill up on free food.
-Some lounges even have showers.
+When in airports—during airport lounge operating hours—that membership provided a free place to relax, drink free beverages, and fill up on free food.
+Some lounges even had showers.

-While I’m someone who would normally never pay for this kind of membership, I love having it.
-I think this benefit can ease travel fatigue.
+While I’m someone who would normally never pay for that kind of membership, I loved having it.
+I thought this benefit eased travel fatigue.

-We’ve booked long overnights in airports that we should have better coordinated to instead happen during airport lounge hours—to enjoy the comforts of the lounge.
+I’ve booked long overnights in airports that I should have better coordinated to occur during airport lounge hours—to enjoy the comforts of the lounge.

-Because we can easily consume $50 worth of food and beverages while relaxing in an airport for a few hours, it’s wonderful to have this benefit available to us in a private lounge.
+Because two can easily consume $50 worth of food and beverages while relaxing in an airport for a few hours, I thought it was wonderful to have this benefit available in a private lounge.

-And we have too often found ourselves in an uncomfortable airport chair with armrests poking into our sides when we try to take a nap.
-I really want the option to bypass that.
+And I have too often found myself in an uncomfortable airport chair with armrests poking into my sides when trying to take a nap.
+I really wanted the option to bypass that.

-I will love this membership even more when (someday) every airport lounge, worldwide, offers free showers.
+I knew I would love this membership even more when (someday) every airport lounge, worldwide, offers free showers.
 That alone could carry me anywhere.

 Emergency Medical and Dental ($2,500 Value)

 When I travel, I buy independent travel insurance that covers emergency medical and dental.
-So why do I love that my Chase Sapphire Reserve credit card also offers this benefit?
+So why did I love that my Chase Sapphire Reserve credit card also offered that benefit?

 My independently purchased travel insurance gives me substantial emergency medical coverage, but only $750 in emergency dental coverage.

-My Chase Sapphire Reserve credit card has a benefit of $2,500 that covers both medical and dental, so I view my Chase coverage as my more robust emergency dental coverage.
+My Chase Sapphire Reserve credit card had a benefit of $2,500 that covered both medical and dental, so I viewed my Chase coverage as my more robust emergency dental coverage.

-My Chase Sapphire Reserve coverage kicks in if…
+My Chase Sapphire Reserve coverage kicked in if…

-I become sick or accidentally injured while traveling on a covered trip (travel that does not exceed 365 days away from my legal residence to a destination other than my city of residence, when my cost of transportation on a common carrier has been charged to my card/rewards programs)
+I became sick or accidentally injured while traveling on a covered trip (travel that did not exceed 365 days away from my legal residence to a destination other than my city of residence, when my cost of transportation on a common carrier was charged to my card/rewards programs)

-if my medical emergency requires me to be hospitalized and my physician determines I should recover in a hotel immediately after my release, I may be eligible for an additional benefit of $75 dollars/day for up to 5 days for the cost of a hotel room
+if my medical emergency required me to be hospitalized and my physician determined I should recover in a hotel immediately after my release, I may have been eligible for an additional benefit of $75 dollars/day for up to 5 days for the cost of a hotel room

 Lost Luggage Reimbursement ($3,000 Value)

 When I travel, I buy independent travel insurance that covers lost luggage.
-So why do I love that my Chase Sapphire Reserve credit card offers a lost luggage benefit, too?
+So why did I love that my Chase Sapphire Reserve credit card offered a lost luggage benefit, too?

-You can guess … it’s because they each offer different coverage.
+You can guess … it’s because they each offered different coverage.

 My independently purchased travel insurance provides important emergency medical benefits I want, plus it happens to include $1,000 for lost luggage, their standard offer.